burritosoftware/GorillaTag-Modding-Guide/docs/user-guide/introduction.md

 Modding the game is allowed by the developers of Gorilla Tag, however keep in mind the following:

-!> The use of mods that interfere with gameplay inside public lobbies is forbidden by the developers and can result in a ban.
-Please keep mods contained to private lobbies. **Most gameplay-changing mods automatically disable joining public lobbies, but please be careful.**
+!> All mods carry the risk of getting banned.
+Though you should be fine as long as you're using trusted mods, note that the use of mods that interfere with gameplay inside public lobbies is forbidden by the developers and can result in a ban.
+Please keep mods contained to modded lobbies. **Most gameplay-changing mods automatically disable joining public lobbies, but please be careful.**

 ### End Goal

-This guide has the end goal of taking a completely unmodified Gorilla Tag installation from vanilla to modded with BepInEx (PC) or QuestLoader (Quest).
+This guide has the end goal of taking a completely unmodified Gorilla Tag installation from vanilla to modded with BepInEx.

 ---